a-givertzman/fr-service/readme.md

 - Begins with "/",
 - consists of the path divided by the "/",
-- Ends with the name (name can be divided by the dot)
+- Ends with the name (name can be divided by the dot / multiple dots)

 Examples: